-“Genetic testing practised for knowing or identifying a defective gene, DNA or chromosome during the pregnancy is referred to as pregnancy genetic testing.”
+“Genetic testing practiced for knowing or identifying a defective gene, DNA, or chromosome during the pregnancy is referred to as pregnancy genetic testing.”

 A healthy child is every couple’s dream, right!

 During pregnancy, if women eat healthy food, live a healthy life and follow some instructions, a healthy baby can be born.

 However, in some conditions, following only healthy practice is not enough, for instance, in the case of the genetic carrier.

 If one of the parents is a carrier for some kind of genetic disorder, the baby might be at risk of a genetic disorder.